Tuesday, November 4, 2025

 God is the author because He is the only one who is in control of our world.
 He's God.
 He's in control of all the world.
 Remember the song we sang as children?
 "He's got the whole world in His hands...He's got the little bitty babies in His hands...He's got you and me brother in His hands, He's got you and me sister in His hands...He's got the whole world in His hands."

 That simple song is true.
-Now God gave each of us this thing call 'free will' and because of that we aren't puppets on a string that God plays with to control our lives.
+Now God gave each of us this thing called ‘free will' and because of that we aren't puppets on a string that God plays with to control our lives.
 He allows us to make choices.
 Right or wrong.
 He'd prefer we make right decisions.
 He's taught us how to make right decisions but we ultimately choose.

 If I were God, I might do things differently.
 Maybe allow some choices but if I knew a choice would be detrimental to you, I’d make the right choice for you or make it where the only choice is right.
 But then it's really not a choice is it?